AdobeDocs/commerce-operations.en/help/release/beta.md

 ---
-title: Beta program
+title: Beta releases
-description: Learn about the Adobe Commerce beta program and how to participate.
+description: Learn about the Adobe Commerce beta releases and how to participate.
 ---

-# Adobe Commerce beta program
+# Adobe Commerce beta releases

-Welcome to the Adobe Commerce Beta Program and thank you for your interest in participating.

-This program is available to all Adobe Commerce partners and customers.
-To sign up for the Beta program, read and follow the steps outlined below.
+Beginning in June 2023 and going forward, Adobe will release public betas for patch releases ("beta releases").
+Beta releases are available to all Adobe Commerce customers and Adobe partners prior to general availability (GA) and include security, compliance, performance, and high-priority quality fixes.
+See the [release schedule](schedule.md) for a list of public beta release dates.

 >[!IMPORTANT]
 >
+>Beta releases may contain defects and are provided "AS IS" without warranty of any kind.
+Adobe will have no obligation to maintain, correct, update, change, modify or otherwise support (via Adobe Support Services or otherwise) the beta releases.
+Customers are advised to use caution and not to rely in any way on the correct functioning or performance of the beta releases and/or any accompanying documentation or materials.
+Accordingly, any use of the beta releases is entirely at the customer's own risk.

+## Release contents

+Each Adobe Commerce beta release includes all the changes delivered to Adobe Commerce core code by the scheduled release date, including, but not limited to the following functional areas:

+-  Latest security fixes
+-  Performance improvements
+-  GraphQL improvements
+-  General quality bug fixes
+-  Community contributions
+-  Changes required to support compatibility with [Adobe Commerce services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html)

+## Naming convention and schedule

+Adobe will release beta patches twice a year.
+The first beta patch is usually released a year prior to the GA release date.

+Beta release packages have a `-betaX` suffix.

+For example, the Adobe Commerce 2.4.7 beta release packages use the following naming convention:

+-  `2.4.7-beta1`
+-  `2.4.7-beta2`

->Adobe Commerce 2.4.6 is the last release that this program supports.
-Beginning in June 2023 and going forward, Adobe will release public betas for Adobe Commerce and Magento Open Source.
-See the [release schedule](schedule.md) for a list of public beta release dates.
+See the [release schedule](schedule.md) for the list of upcoming public beta release dates.

-## Why participate
+## Benefits of participating

-1. The earlier you see the code that we are developing the sooner you can prepare your technology and merchants for the upcoming upgrade.
+The earlier you see the code that Adobe is developing the sooner you can prepare your technology and merchants for the upcoming upgrade.

-   Yes, things may change, but you get an understanding where in the codebase changes are happening and start your preparations sooner than the General Availability release date.
+Yes, things may change, but you can start understanding where in the codebase changes are happening and begin preparing sooner than the GA release date.

-1. If you are a [Solution Partner](https://developer.adobe.com/commerce/contributor/community/contribution-programs/) or Technology Partner with Adobe, you can provide valuable feedback to Adobe Developers and help us find and correct issues sooner.

-Ready to participate?
-Follow the steps below.

-## Sign the Beta Program Agreement

-First, we need your company to sign our [Beta Program Agreement](https://experiencecloudpanel.adobe.com/c/a/6hxAOc9DD1vCx2tg1jBKGB).

-To verify the authenticity of the signature, we ask you to have the Adobe relationship owner, typically the owner of the _primary_ MageID associated with your company, read and sign the document linked above.
-​
-Further instructions while filling out the form:

--  Make sure to use the email associated with the primary MageID.
--  For _Adobe Contact Email_, use `commercebeta@adobe.com` - _We may not receive your request if you do not use this email!_.

-## Developer access to GitHub
+## Beta release access

-Second, for partners to provide feedback and receive important updates about the Beta, we must grant users access to our private GitHub repository.

-If you are already in the Adobe Partner Program, we will give the GitHub users access to our private repository after the Beta Program Agreement is signed.
-No need to do anything else.

-If you are not already in the Adobe Partner Program, you must do the following:

-1. Make sure all of your contributors have an active GitHub account with two-factor authentication enabled.
-1. Provide a maintainer GitHub username.
-We provide that user the ability to add additional users associated with the parent company who signed the Beta Program Agreement (`github.com/accountname`).
-1. Contact <commercebeta@adobe.com> from the official partner's company email with the maintainer and ask to join.

-If you are not a partner, you cannot provide feedback for the 2.4.4 beta.
-We are working to change this for the next beta release.

-## Get the Code

-Third, the pre-production code is released as a Composer metapackage on `https://repo.magento.com`.

-See our [release schedule](schedule.md) for the latest information about our upcoming Beta release.

-### Instructions to successfully download the Beta code

--  Use the MageID associated with the Adobe Commerce license or Partner license (same MageID used to sign the Beta Program Agreement).
-   For more information on how to install with Composer, refer to [Quick start install](../installation/composer.md).
-   For troubleshooting access to Beta code, see [Cannot access the latest Beta version](https://support.magento.com/hc/en-us/articles/360048169471).
--  Lastly, we ask partners to provide feedback and comments through the private Beta GitHub repository after installing and using the code.

-For more information about this program, refer to our [FAQ](https://fieldreadiness-adobe.highspot.com/items/5e5e6b8fc714332f32a7cd96?lfrm=rhp.0).
-For additional questions, email us at <commercebeta@adobe.com>.
+Adobe Commerce beta releases are publicly available and distributed in the same way as any other Adobe Commerce patch release; as Composer metapackages on `https://repo.magento.com`.
+The source code is avilable on [GitHub](https://github.com/magento/magento2).

+See [Composer installation quick start](../installation/composer.md) for more details.

+## Issue reporting

+Adobe does not provide the standard Adobe Support Service for beta releases.

+To submit feedback related to Adobe commerce beta releases, follow the [issue reporting workflow](https://developer.adobe.com/commerce/contributor/guides/code-contributions/) on [GitHub](https://github.com/magento/magento2).

+Our internal teams monitor all critical issues reported against the latest beta release and prioritize them so that they can be resolved prior to the GA release date.